Diorama: Uses

 Miniature dioramas may be used to represent scenes from historic events.
-A typical example of this type is the dioramas to be seen at Norway's Resistance Museum in Oslo, Norway.
+A typical example of this type are dioramas seen at Norway's Resistance Museum in Oslo, Norway.

 Landscapes built around model railways can also be considered dioramas, even though they often have to compromise scale accuracy for better operating characteristics.
 Hobbyists also build dioramas of historical or quasi-historical events using a variety of materials, including plastic models of military vehicles, ships or other equipment, along with scale figures and landscaping.

 In the 19th and beginning 20th century, building dioramas of sailing ships had been a popular handcraft of mariners.
 Building a diorama instead of a normal model had the advantage that in the diorama, the model was protected inside the framework and could easily be stowed below the bunk or behind the sea chest.
-Nowadays, such antique sailing ship dioramas are valuable collectors' items.
+Nowadays, such antique sailing ship dioramas are valuable collector's items.

-One of the largest dioramas ever created was a model of the entire State of California built for the Panama–Pacific International Exposition of 1915 and that for a long time was installed in San Francisco's Ferry Building.
+One of the largest dioramas ever created was a model of the entire state of California built for the Panama–Pacific International Exposition of 1915 and that for a long time was installed in San Francisco's Ferry Building.
 Dioramas are widely used in the American educational system, mostly in elementary and middle schools.
 They are often made to represent historical events, ecological biomes, cultural scenes, or to visually depict literature.
 They are usually made from a shoebox and contain a trompe-l'œil in the background contrasted with two or three-dimensional models in the foreground.
+In California elementary schools, a popular assignment has fourth graders making a Spanish mission diorama to learn about the California Spanish missions.

+Burmese-Chinese brothers Aw Boon Haw and Aw Boon Par, the developers of Tiger Balm, opened Haw Par Villa in 1937 in Singapore, where statues and dioramas were commissioned to teach traditional Chinese values.
+Today, the site contains over 150 giant dioramas depicting scenes from Chinese Literature, folklore, legends, history, philosophy and statuary of key Chinese religions, Taoism, Buddhism, and Confucianism.
+The best-known attraction in Haw Par Villa is the Ten Courts of Hell, which features gruesome depictions of Hell in Chinese mythology and in Buddhism.
+Other major attractions include dioramas of scenes from Journey to the West, Fengshen Bang, The Twenty-four Filial Exemplars and the 12 animals in the Chinese zodiac.
+The park was a major local attraction during the 1970s and 1980s; it is estimated that the park then welcomed at least 1 million annual visitors, and is considered as part of Singapore's cultural heritage.